Resources

 Help is at Hand

-BOOKLET: A resource for people bereaved through suicide or other unexplained death, and for those supporting them
+FACTUAL: A resource for people bereaved through suicide or other unexplained death, and for those supporting them.

 Understanding Bereavement - The Welsh Version

-BOOKLET: A Welsh language short leaflet introducing Cruse Bereavement Care and providing information about bereavement
+FACTUAL: A Welsh language short leaflet introducing Cruse Bereavement Care and providing information about bereavement.

-BOOKLET: How to support someone who has been bereaved and affected by suicide
+FACTUAL: How to support someone who has been bereaved and affected by suicide.

 Books Beyond Words - Mini Bereavement Set